halostatue/stars/README.md

 ## Java

+*   [datahub-project/datahub](https://github.com/datahub-project/datahub) - The Metadata Platform for the Modern Data Stack
 *   [vmware/hillview](https://github.com/vmware/hillview) - Big data spreadsheet
 *   [vmware/differential-datalog](https://github.com/vmware/differential-datalog) - DDlog is a programming language for incremental computation.
 It is well suited for writing programs that continuously update their output in response to input changes.
 A DDlog programmer does not write incremental algorithms; instead they specify the desired input-output mapping in a declarative manner.
 *   [gaul/s3proxy](https://github.com/gaul/s3proxy) - Access other storage backends via the S3 API